Caregiver stress is real. No lie, right? But if you don’t overcome the intense caregiver stress, it’s also dangerous!

 First, some personal background.

-My aunt had been complaining 2-3 days about a very sharp pain in her upper chest that went all the way to her back.
+My aunt had been complaining for 2-3 days about a sharp pain in her upper chest that went to her back.
 But, she did not seek any medical attention for this pain.

 In fact, she never went to the doctor.